gutyoh/Memorization-Tool-Go/README.md

 # Memorization-Tool-Go
-[Hyperskill Memorization Tool project](https://hyperskill.org/projects/159) from the Python/Flask track with Go solutions using GORM
+[Hyperskill Memorization Tool project](https://hyperskill.org/projects/159) from the Python/Flask track, reimplemented in Go using GORM.

 ## Requirements:

 - Go version 1.21.0
 - Python 3 (for testing)
+- Make (for automation)

 ## How to run this project with Go solutions